 • • •

-Grimes was a split end at Wyoming but returned to his native Ohio and played baseball at the University of Findlay before becoming an employment diversity executive at Ford Motors.
+Grimes was a defensive back at Wyoming but returned to his native Ohio and played baseball at the University of Findlay before becoming an employment diversity executive at Ford Motors.
 Hysaw, a California native who eventually earned his undergraduate degree from Oakland University as well as multiple master’s degrees, has also enjoyed a successful career in the automotive industry as a high-ranking executive for General Motors and Toyota.

 Gibson said the Black 14 incident turned him off to the idea of looking for another college experience elsewhere.
 Instead, he and his wife moved back to their hometown of Pittsfield, Massachusetts, where he began a 37-year career as a lineman for a local utility company.